oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 ## Task 1: Browse the Service Catalog

 Up until now we've worked on the UI (front end) of your application, but now it's time to work with the backend.
-VB Studio comes with a built-in catalog that automatically connects to your Oracle Fusion Cloud Apps catalog of services, which makes it easy to create a connection allowing us to use data from the Apps.
+VB Studio comes with a built-in catalog that automatically connects to your Oracle Fusion Cloud Apps catalog of services, which makes it easy to create a connection to the data from those Apps.

 1. On the far left side of the Designer's navigator, click the third tab, **Services**: